Compliance regulation graphic

 • Only 14 websites had statements that appeared to be compliant

 In other words, 91 percent of the websites we looked at are at risk.
-Either because their statement fails to meet basic legal requirements or because it is missing entirely.
+This is either because their statement fails to meet basic legal requirements or because it is missing entirely.

 What This Means